 The Island of Mauritius

-Mauritius is undeniably the jewel of the Indian Ocean and the inception of the St. Regis Mauritius Resort will only add to the island's luster.
-Located in the south-west of the island and in the shadow of the world heritage site of Le Morne, The St. Regis Mauritius Resort is situated on an idyllic beach, surrounded by a tranquil lagoon of turquoise waters and within easy reach of The Black River Gorge, Chamarel waterfalls and other distinctive Mauritian natural wonders.
+Mauritius is undeniably the jewel of the Indian Ocean and the inception of The St. Regis Mauritius Resort will only add to the island's luster.
+Located on the South West of the island and in the shadow of the UNESCO World Heritage site of Le Morne, The St. Regis Mauritius Resort is situated on an idyllic beach, surrounded by a tranquil lagoon of turquoise waters and within easy reach of the Black River Gorge, Chamarel waterfalls and other distinctive Mauritian natural wonders.

 Said to be the friendliest island race in the world, Mauritians are made up from a mixture of Chinese, African, Asian and Eurasian peoples, all coming to the island at different times of its history.
 The exploitation and growth of the sugar cane industry has been an important element in creating this cultural mix and this is reflected in religion, language and even cuisine.

 The island boasts some of the world's most stunning scenic vistas.
 From waterfalls to spectacular views from the mountains in the interior, visitors to Mauritius will be able to travel around the island to visit and marvel at some the world's most beautiful scenery.
 And of course it must not be overlooked that the infamous Dodo came from this